Artist Submission

 Are Company Members paid positions?

 Our goal from the formation of our company has always been to create paid opportunities for dancers, as well as stable, regular training and artistic practice.
 One of our current top priorities is to build to sustainably fund wages.
 We do have many teaching positions available and pay our teachers well.
 We never charge our Company Members for training (this is NOT a pay-to-play arrangement).
-We will work with Company Members to find other solutions.
+We continue to work on our financial capabilities.

 What is Mutual looking for in a Company Member?